f5oto/JavaMinimal/README.md

-# JavaTest
+# JavaMinimal
-A minimal Java application that deliberately references Maven dependencies with known vulnerabilities.
+A minimal Java application that deliberately references Maven dependencies with known vulnerabilities for showcasing in CI tools